 This particular hall was a feature of the South Yard in Edmonton.
-The fire hall has been restored and repainted and is now being used for storage which includes a barbecue and a fridge.
+The fire hall has been restored and repainted and is now being used as a kitchen type facility for group functions.

-This bunkhouse came from Rosalind, Alberta in 1993.
+This volunteer centre came from Rosalind, Alberta in 1993 in the form of a bunkhouse.
 Bunkhouses were set up so that maintenance-of-way crews would have a place to eat and sleep while away from home.
-The bunkhouse was completely painted inside and out, and has been fitted out as a volunteer centre.
+The bunkhouse was completely painted inside and out, and has been fitted out as the now current volunteer centre.

 Trains only stopped at flag stops when they were flagged down.
 It was donated by Robert Murland, an Opal resident.